shopware5/shopware/UPGRADE-5.5.md

 * Changed BatchProcess to fix an issue with `removeString` operator
 * Changed custom-page attributes to be translated properly
 * Changed Symfony library to version 3.4.27
+* Changed buttons in empty off-canvas baskets to be disabled

 ### Deprecations